data-dependent/osrs-guides/skilling.md

 - **Tick 1**: In client input, we start interacting with the bank chest.
 Next in client input, we cast the superglass make spell, which starts a stall and does not remove our interaction.
 - **Tick 2**:
 - **Tick 3**:
+- **Tick 4**:
-- **Tick 4**: During our turn, the stall ends.
+- **Tick 5**: During our turn, the stall ends.
 Next during our turn, in interaction with objects, the bank interface opens.

 Note that clicking the bank a tick before the stall ends will not be processed since the stall ends after client input.